What is PAYE Modernisation?

 For the tax years 2019 onwards, you will no longer receive Forms P60 or P45.
 Instead you can access this information via ‘My Account’ which will be updated in real time and will be active from mid-2019.
 You will receive a P60 in 2019 in respect of 2018 and for 2019 onwards Revenue will issue you with an end of year statement.
 If you are unable to use ‘My Account’ you will be able to request a paper version of the statement.
 When you cease your employment, your former employer will input the cessation date on the payroll submission.
 This will eliminate the requirement for a P45.
 Tax You will no longer need to provide a copy of your P45 to your new employer.
 Instead, you will confirm your PPS number to your new employer who will notify Revenue of your start date.
 This will create a new employment record with Revenue and allow your employer to access your up to date credits and rate bands.

-What impact will the introduction of PAYE Modernisation have on emergency tax?
+The impact of PAYE Modernisation have on emergency tax

 Your employer must operate emergency tax on your employment income where they do not receive a RPN from Revenue.